jaidev-jayakumar/kairo/APP_STORE_LISTING.md

 ## Description (4000 characters max)

-kaira is your personal astrologer—giving you real, personalized astrology based on your exact birth chart and what's actually happening in the sky.
+kairo is your personal astrologer—giving you real, personalized astrology based on your exact birth chart and what's actually happening in the sky.

 **REAL ASTROLOGY, FOR YOU**
-Using your exact birth time and location, kaira calculates your personal birth chart and gives you daily insights based on current planetary transits.
+Using your exact birth time and location, kairo calculates your personal birth chart and gives you daily insights based on current planetary transits.
 This isn't generic sun sign horoscopes—it's astrology tailored specifically to you.

 **DAILY INSIGHTS**
-Every day, kaira analyzes how current planetary movements are affecting your personal chart and translates that into clear, actionable insights you can actually use.
+Every day, kairo analyzes how current planetary movements are affecting your personal chart and translates that into clear, actionable insights you can actually use.
 Know when to push forward, when to pause, and what energies are at play in your life.

 **UNDERSTAND YOUR CYCLES**
 See which astrological cycles are active in your life right now.
-From Venus transits affecting your relationships to Mars transits energizing your ambitions—kaira breaks down the cosmic weather and what it means for you personally.
+From Venus transits affecting your relationships to Mars transits energizing your ambitions—kairo breaks down the cosmic weather and what it means for you personally.

 **HOROSCOPE SCORES**
 Get daily scores for love, career, wellness, and personal growth.
 See at a glance which areas are flowing and which might need extra attention.
 Based on actual transit calculations, not randomized content.